 This research project is at the intersection of development economics, finance and experimental economics.
 It aims to uncover whether and how, Filipino domestic workers social relationships affect their financial behaviour.

-We will be building on work from the previous semester and analysing data, discussing hypotheses and possibly implementing new data collection exercises with migrant workers.
+We will be building on previous work and planning an extension of this research project with new data collection exercises with migrant workers and their families.

 We aim to provide students with exposure both to the higher-level conceptualization and research design aspects of original research, and hands-on implementation experience.